 Show us how you use various drawing instruments on paper or other two-dimensional mediums.
 Instruments include graphite pencils, pen and ink, inked brushes, wax color pencils, crayons, charcoal, chalk, pastels, and markers.

 Each winner will receive a monetary prize of $350.
-Please note: in order to receive their prize, winning students must donate their winning artwork.
+Please note that in order to receive their prize, winning students must donate their winning artwork.
 If a finalist chooses not to send in their artwork, the prize will go to the runner up of the category.

 Please follow the instructions below to submit your artwork.
 There is no limit to the number of submissions per institution (Maximum 3 submissions per student).
-Winners will be selected and announced in May 2020.
+Public voting will take place between April 26 and April 30 and winners will be announced in May 2021.